Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

       alt = "Confidence_Level_2"
       style="width:200"/>

-The confidence interval consists in a z scale interval (z-score) that is associated to a significance level.
+The confidence interval consists of a z scale interval (z-score) that is associated with a significance level.

-If we collect multiple samples and build a confidence interval for each one of them, in the long run, 95% of these intervals would effectively contain the population mean.
+If we collect multiple samples and build a confidence interval for each one of them, in the long run, 95% of these intervals would effectively contain the population means.

 ### Critical Value
 The z-score corresponds to the border value of the area in the right or left tails of the normal distribution.